 Once applied, our Flea Combo treatment is stored in the sebaceous glands in your pet’s skin and spreads over the whole body surface with their natural oils.
 The treatment does not enter your pets bloodstream.
 Fleas and ticks are killed through contact with your pet’s skin and coat so they do not need to bite to be killed.

 Yes.
 Our Flea Combo treatment uses tried and tested active ingredients (Fipronil and S-Methoprene) that have been used by vets for over 15 years to reliably kill fleas, ticks, larvae and eggs.
 The active ingredients we use are the same as those found in most other market leading (and more expensive) treatments that are available.
-See how our flea treatment compares to other market leaders here.

 As with all licensed veterinary medicines, our Flea Combo treatment has undergone extensive safety tests.
 When used as directed, pets treated with our Flea Combo treatment do not pose a health risk to children or adults.
 It is a recommended precaution that children or adults do not cuddle, handle or sleep with treated animals until the application site is dry.

 Our Flea Combo treatment kills fleas by affecting their nervous system, making them hyperactive before dying.
 These dying fleas often rise to the top of the pet’s coat and bounce, so if you feel like you may be seeing more fleas after treatment, it could actually be a sign that the product is working!
 If you have any concerns, you should contact your vet.